-- a) Continue his/her involvement in the activity. - b) Practice and attend meetings, but not participate in any games or similar activity.
+- Continue his/her involvement in the activity, with no guarantee of position placement upon return.
+It will be at the coach's discretion. - 2.
+Practice and attend meetings, but not participate in any game or similar activity.

-If a student chooses not to follow this procedure, he/she will be dropped from the activity immediately.
+If the student chooses not to follow this procedure, he/she will be dropped from the activity immediately.